justin-lyon/lightning-kit/README.md

 # README

 > A generic Static Resource Dev Kit for Lightning Experience development.
+Salesforce Lightning and Lockerservice requires that Static Resources use the IIFE Pattern and explicitly assign our IIFE to the `window` object.
+For more information on the IIFE Pattern see [Mozilla MDN](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).

 ---
 ### Includes